Skip To Main Content

 Introduction

 Our mathematics course series is carefully crafted to help students strengthen their mathematical skills and open up new opportunities in high school math.
-Beginning with Foundations of Mathematics and progressing through Algebra I - Quadratic, Geometry, Intermediate Algebra II, and Precalculus, our courses provide a solid foundation and prepare students for advanced studies in high school, regardless of your current math placement.
+Beginning with Foundations of Mathematics and progressing through Algebra I - Quadratic, Geometry, and Precalculus, our courses provide a solid foundation and prepare students for advanced studies in high school, regardless of your current math placement.

 Algebra I - Linear